Fees indicated are based on the current year (August 2016 to July 2017) and are subject to change next year.

 For the Access to HE Diploma applicants should have at least both GCSE in English and Maths at grades A-C on entry (or evidence that an equivalent qualification, is accepted by your university of choice).
-In addition applicants will take a short pathway specific assessment.
-Those who pass all the assessments will be interviewed.
+All applicants will be interviewed.

 If you do not already have the entry qualifications, you could consider the following route in order to progress to the Access to HE programme: Complete a two year programme: Year 1: studying GCSE English and Maths Year 2: Access to HE Diploma For more information please contact our Learner Information team.

 Each module is assessed using a variety of criteria.
 You will be required to demonstrate creativity, critical thinking, evaluation, decision making, personal reflection, reading and research of relevant information, time management and effective communication skills.

 Each module carries a number of assessments.
 Depending on the module you will be assessed through combinations of the following; written assessments, production of images, programmes, databases and websites, formal reports, presentations, in-class and practice assessments under controlled conditions, case studies, reflective statements, exams and an extended person project.